blackfeather-wang/ISDA-for-Deep-Networks/README.md

 --layers : total number of layers

---combine-ratio : hyper-parameter \lambda for ISDA (we recommend 0.5 for naive implementation.)
+--combine-ratio : hyper-parameter \lambda for ISDA (we recommend 0.5 or 0.25 for naive implementation.)

 --droprate : specify the dropout rate